zchr/workshop2/README.md

 Now, when you click the modal button you'll notice it's not working yet... why not?!

 As it turns out, Materialize makes you initialize their Javascript components.
-That's easy enough - at the bottom of your ```body``` section, there's a ```document.ready``` script - add this code to it for the modal to run:
+That's easy enough - in the ```init.js``` file, add this code below the drop down initializer:

 ```
   // code from:http://materializecss.com/modals.html#!